 Shall be provided to determine the detector response and peak heights or areas can be measured by computer, electronic integration, or manual techniques.

-6.3 GC columns
+6.3 GC Columns

 6.3.1 Polar Column

 Pre-separation of oxygenates from volatile hydrocarbons performs by this column in the same boiling point range.
 The oxygenates and remaining hydrocarbons are back flushed to the nonpolar column mentioned below in 6.3.2.
 Any column with equivalent or better chromatographic efficiency and selectivity to that described in 6.3.1.1 can be used.
 The column shall perform at the same temperature as required for the column in 6.3.2, except if located in a separate auxiliary oven as in 6.1.2.3.